About the Institute

 NISAN works closely with experts nationally and internationally from fields of research and practice, including public health, epidemiology, rehabilitation, psychology, neuropsychology, neurology, cardiology, traumatic brain injury, neurophysiology, social science.

-Relationships with other research Institutes
+Relationships with other research institutes within AUT

-Māori, Pacific people and other minority groups
+Māori, Pacific peoples and other minority groups

-Neurological disorders (including brain injury) are the leading causes of significant lost healthy life years in New Zealand, and a cause of disparities between Māori/Pacific and non-Māori/non-Pacific life expectancies.
+Neurological disorders (including brain injury) are the leading causes of significant lost healthy life years in New Zealand, and a cause of major disparities between Māori/Pacific and non-Māori/non-Pacific life expectancies.
+Current and future research of NISAN will allow evaluation of novel, practicable interventions that appear to show considerable promise towards addressing these major health issues.

 Māori researchers have played an integral part in the design process of many of the Institute's projects and are closely involved in the conduct of these studies and the analysis and dissemination of the results

+There are significant opportunities for Māori research workforce development in each project.
+NISAN researchers are committed to satisfying Treaty of Waitangi obligations and improving responsiveness to Māori.
 We recognise the importance of partnerships with Māori and of maximising opportunities for Māori participation in research.